syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 {% endtabs %}

+In addition to this you can write target style to SfCalendar control to style the inner elements of the calendar like selection bacground color, foreground color etc.

 ## Hyperlink message styling

-You can applies the styling for the hyperlink message elements by setting the various hyperlink message key and values in resource dictionary.
+You can style the elements of a hyperlink message by setting values to the in-built keys of a hyeprlink message in resource dictionary.

 <table>
 <tr>